Small Business Resources

-Small businesses are the engine of our economy in the Dallas Region.
-More than 70 percent of DRC members have fewer than 150 employees.
-The Chamber is the leading source for access to all the tools and resources needed to grow your business and impact the prosperity of our region.
+Small businesses are a powerful engine of our economy in the Dallas Region.
+The DRC gives you access to all the tools and resources needed to grow your business and impact the prosperity of our region.

 Federal Reserve Bank of Dallas Small Business and Entrepreneurship Resource Center

 The Small Business and Entrepreneurship Resource Center is a clearinghouse of information on current trends within the small business and entrepreneurship sectors and the ways these sectors are supported and promoted by public, private, and nonprofit organizations.

 The SBDC conducts research and counsels and trains business people in managing, financing, and operating small businesses, providing comprehensive information services and access to experts in a variety of fields.

 Small Business Recruiting and Hiring Guide

 A collection of resources and introductory articles that will help guide you on your journey in recruiting new employees for your business.

 Texas Workforce Commission